Food Truck Permit

 Private property – permission from the property owner is required

-Public/City-owned property – the application form can be found here and includes Muskoseepi Park, Centre 2000, downtown, CKC turf field/grandstands, and the Montrose Cultural Centre
+Public/City-owned property – the application form can be found here and includes Muskoseepi Park, Centre 2000, South Bear Creek park, CKC, Avondale Park, Lion's Park and the Montrose Cultural Centre.

 Google Translate is provided as a free tool to enhance the usability of the City of Grande Prairie website.
 As such, the City of Grande Prairie is not responsible for Google Translate™.